WURL

-WURL (760 AM) is a non-commercial daytimer radio station broadcasting a Southern Gospel format.
-On weekends, it also airs Christian talk and teaching programs.
-WURL is licensed to Moody, Alabama, and serves Greater Birmingham.
-It is currently owned by the Donald Jennings Evangelistic Association, with its studios and transmitter on Radio Park Drive in Moody.
+WURL (760 AM) is a non-commercial radio station licensed to Moody, Alabama, United States, and serving Greater Birmingham during the daytime hours only.
+Owned by the Donald Jennings Evangelistic Association, WURL airs a Southern Gospel format with its studios and transmitter on Radio Park Drive in Moody.
 The association is a non-profit organization.
 It seeks donations on the air and on its website.

-By day, WURL is powered at 1,000 watts using a non-directional antenna.
-But 760 AM is a United States clear-channel frequency on which WJR in Detroit is the dominant Class A station.
-To avoid interference, WURL must leave the air from sunset to sunrise to protect the nighttime skywave signal of WJR.
-Its website plays the station's music 24 hours a day.